Have you ever driven by one of those businesses that was “Going Out of Business!” but never actually went out of business?

 Now, you may be asking, are you not allowed to engage in boasting about how great your product, service, or business is without giving someone a false advertising case?
 “Puffery” as it were?
 And the answer is yes, you most certainly can, well, puff away.

 So what is the difference?
 Essentially, legally, “puffery” is subjective and is permissible in advertising.
-But outright lying and false claims are objective and are illegal.
+Think of it as an opinion.
+But outright lying and false claims are objective and illegal.

 Example of puffery: I grew up near a hamburger shop that had a big sign that read, “Best Hamburgers in the World!”
 I thought it was so cool that I just happened to live near a place that actually had the best burgers on the planet.
 Obviously that is acceptable puffery (especially if you are nine years old).
 The point is—whether that burger place had the best hamburgers in the entire world is a matter of opinion, not fact; hence it is subjective.

-Example of an illegal claim: You may remember about a decade ago that there was an app called Luminosity.
-Luminosity was a series of brain games.
+Example of an illegal claim: You may remember about a decade ago that there was some controversy over an app called Luminosity.
+Luminosity offers a series of brain games.
 Brain games are legal and all well and good.
 But what was not well and good was the advertising campaign the marketing execs at Luminosity came up with wherein they claimed that by using the app, people could delay memory loss and even keep Alzheimer’s at bay.

 Who Protects against False Advertising?

-Untrue, deceptive, or false advertising falls under the purview of the Federal Trade Commission (FTC) and is considered an “unfair trade practice.”
+Untrue, deceptive, or false advertising falls under the purview of the FTC and is considered an “unfair trade practice.”
 On the state level, as seen below, false advertising is similarly illegal and, importantly, can be considered illegal both civilly (meaning fines are the penalty) and criminally (meaning, well, you know what that means!).

 What the Federal Government Does about False Advertising